Does the Thundershirt for Dogs Really Work?

 Drug free – Yes!
 I don’t like drugs for myself or for my dogs.
 See the post, Medications for dogs during fireworks.

 Easy to use – Hmm.
 I am not good with puzzles.
 Thankfully the Thundershirt came with a good diagram.
 Let’s just say I needed it!
 Most people will probably figure it out more quickly than I did.

-Will a Thundershirt for dogs stop my dog’s fear of storms?
+Will a Thundershirt stop my dog’s fear of storms?

 I did notice a slight decrease in her anxiety with a gentle rain (no thunder or lightening, just drizzle), so this was something I will keep testing.
 Yes, my dog starts to get nervous even when there is a gentle rain!